Nick

 national ID register, which I'll come back to an a later email.

-isn't actually that high up most people's list of priorities.
+This isn't actually that high up most people's

 don't believe it's a problem, some are fatalist about it.
 But